gazebosim/docs/garden/actors.md

 ### Animation

-In the `<animation>` tag we specify how our actor will move.
+In the `<animation>` tag we specify how our actor will move using the `<filename>` tag. `<interpolate_x>` is used to interpolate the animation within waypoints while following trajectory.
+Setting it as true allows for a more realistic and smooth animation.
 We can combine different skins with different animations as long as they have compatible skeletons.
 Now run the world and we should see our model moving.

 ![actor loaded with skin tag](tutorials/actors/actor_skin.gif)